 Optimal Integration Approaches for Your PeopleSoft Playbook

 Investing in modern integration approaches makes sense for organizations as agility and time to market become more and more critical to success.
 PeopleSoft customers have a great opportunity to leverage the tools available within PeopleSoft and align them with a centralized integration platform.
-To join a presentation on these topics, please attend my webinar—click on the banner below to register!
+Click on the banner below to view the replay!